 If I hadn’t flashed my pants, fell on my bum, gone off-roading and wiped out completely, I wouldn’t have experienced Portugal’s laid-back beach life, felt the might of Nepal’s mountains, or the off-trail freedom of Scotland’s “right to roam” in autumn.
 Sure, I may have kept a little more dignity.
 But where’s the fun in that?

-Siobhan Warwicker is a seasoned solo traveller and writer.
+Siobhan Warwicker is a seasoned solo traveler and writer.